Elmeri/dockerfile-handson/README.md

 The purpose of this lesson is to learn the basics of dockerizing an application.

-## Task 1: Forking and cloning this repository
+## Task 1: Cloning this repository

-1. Fork this repository
-1. Clone the forked repository to your computer
+1. Clone the repository to your computer

-## Task 2: Run the code on your computer
+## Task 2: Run the code locally on your computer

 1. Enter the cloned directory
 1. Run the code.
 If you need help, see *Running the code* below.
 1. Change code on src/index.js file.
 You should see the website update with your change.

 ## Task 3: Write and build a Dockerfile for your application
+1. Write a Dockerfile for your application.
+First thing to do is to find a suitable base image for your application.
+After that you can think what steps are required in order to run your application on the chosen image.
+2. After you have finished writing the Dockerfile you can build your image.

 ## Task 4: Run your application with docker

-## Task 5: Run your application with docker and with hot reload working
+## Task 5: Run your application with docker with hot reload working
 1. Change code on src/index.js file.
 You should see the website update with your change.
 This means you are done with the exercise.

-### Running the code
+### Running the code locally

 * Install [nodejs](https://nodejs.org/en/download/package-manager/).
 * Go to the project directory using a terminal / shell.